The “wc” Command in Linux [15 Practical Examples]

-The wc command in Linux shows the number of lines, words, characters and byte count of one or multiple files.
-Moreover, we can combine the wc command with other commands, which makes the wc command versatile.
-In this article, I will try to show you all sorts of usage of the wc command in Linux with examples.
+The wc command in Linux finds out the number of lines, word count, character count, byte count of one or multiple files, and number of lines of the file/files when provided to it as an argument.
+Moreover, we can combine the wc command with other commands, making the command versatile.
+In this article, I will show you all sorts of usage of the wc command in Linux with 15 practical examples.

 The syntax of the wc command in Linux is very simple.
 The syntax is wc, followed by one or multiple options and one or multiple file names.